lngns/OCP3/README.md

 ## Control Flow

 Programs using PHOC, such as this blog, follow a conventional control flow revolving around metadata, namely, annotations.
-PHOC projects configure their HTTP server to redirect all requests to a single `index.php` file, which starts the PHOC's runtime with the `\PHOC\Runtime::Start` function.
+PHOC projects configure their HTTP server to redirect all requests to a single `index.php` file, which starts the PHOC's runtime with the `\PHOC\Runtime::Start(void)` function.
 From here, the runtime first declares a standard autoloader, then autoload the so-called "entry class", as defined in the `configuration.xml` file.
 Notably, the PHOC's autoloader has the additional role of automatically querying the loaded class' annotations.